dwyl/learn-tape/README.md

   duration:  101ms
 ```

-Not only do we get more information but it's spaced out more.
+Not only do we get more information but it's more spaced out.
-Play around with the different formatter/reporters and find one you like.
+Play around with the different formatters/reporters and find one you like.
-We like tap-spec.
+We're fans of _tap-spec_.